We are Hope Ignites Chicago

 LOCAL IMPACT

-Since 1979, Boys Hope Girls Hope of Illinois has served young people who want to go to college and create successful futures for themselves.
+Since 1979, Hope Ignites Chicago has served young people who want to go to college and create successful futures for themselves.
 Young scholars have joined our program to receive support on their journey to college and beyond.
 They seek the academic resources, extracurricular opportunities, experiences, leadership development, and mentor relationships we provide.

-See how Boys Hope Girls Hope is prioritizing Diversity, Equity, and Inclusion.
+See how Hope Ignites is prioritizing Diversity, Equity, and Inclusion.

 LEADERSHIP

-The Boys Hope Girls Hope of Illinois Board of Directors and team leadership collaborate to ensure mission fidelity, financial stewardship and transparency.
+The Hope Ignites Chicago Board of Directors and team leadership collaborate to ensure mission fidelity, financial stewardship and transparency.
 Together, this group of professionals is committed to continuous learning, effective programming and outcomes, and improvement through impact evaluation and innovation.

 Karen Croteau